Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: OCT-H for the Optimal Control of MFQNETs

-To ensure a comprehensive coverage of the state space, we generate multiple initial states and solve the associated Problem \eqref{eq:fluid} for each initial state.
-By considering multiple instances with different initial states, we can obtain a more diverse set of state trajectories.
-Instead of arbitrarily generating the initial states, we develop a more systematic approach.
-Assuming that there are $n$ job classes, there are $\binom{n}{1} + \dots + \binom{n}{n} = 2^{n} - 1$ possible cases of which classes among $n$ are non-empty (excluding the trivial case that the entire system is empty).
+{For scenarios in which one seeks to train a policy that covers the entire state space $\mathbb{R}^n_{\ge 0}$, we propose a systematic approach for generating initial states.} Assuming that there are $n$ fluid classes, there are $\binom{n}{1} + \dots + \binom{n}{n} = 2^{n} - 1$ possible cases of which classes among $n$ are non-empty (excluding the trivial case that the entire system is empty).
 We let $\mathcal{S} = \{s_1, s_2, \dots, s_{2^n - 1} \}$ be the set of such cases, where each element $s_i, i \in [2^n-1], $ represents a set of non-empty classes.
 For example, if $n=2$, then $\mathcal{S} = \Big\{\{1\},\{2\}, \{1,2\} \Big\}$.
 For each $s \in \mathcal{S}$, we generate values for the non-zero entries of the initial state specified in $s$ and fix the remaining entries to zero.
 This systematic approach ensures that the training data covers the state space seamlessly, including both the interior and the boundary regions.

 Another consideration is that as $n$ increases, the number of hyperplanes required to describe the optimal policy can get prohibitively large.
 To address this issue, we propose training multiple decision trees, if necessary.
 Each data point in the training set corresponds to an element of $\mathcal{S}$, depending on which entries of the state vector are non-zero.
 Hence, once we define a partition of $\mathcal{S}$, this partition can also be used to partition the training set.
 Then, we train a decision tree for each partition of the training set.
 For example, if we define a partition of the set $\mathcal{S} = \Big\{\{1\},\{2\}, \{1,2\} \Big\}$ to be $\mathcal{P} = \Bigg\{ \Big\{ \{1\},\{2\} \Big\} ,\Big\{\{1,2\} \Big\} \Bigg\}$, we train two decision trees.
 The first decision tree is trained using the state vectors where either the first or the second entry is zero.
 The second decision tree is trained using the state vectors that are strictly positive.
-Essentially, we are dividing the state space into multiple regions and learning the optimal policy for each region.
-This approach allows us to distribute the learning process across multiple decision trees, reducing the computational burden and enabling efficient training even when dealing with a large number of job classes.
+Essentially, we are dividing the state space into multiple regions and learning the optimal policy for each region. { At test time, given a new state vector, we first determine which partition it belongs to and then apply the corresponding policy.}